ctschroeder/tutorials/antconc-programming-historian.md

 This tutorial lives online at https://github.com/ctschroeder/tutorials/edit/master/antconc-programming-historian.md.

 This is a modification of the original [Programming Historian Corpus Analysis with AntConc Tutorial](https://programminghistorian.org/lessons/corpus-analysis-with-antconc).
-It contains no images; it does provide an explainer of Target and Reference Corpora, with tips for using them in the Keyword Tool
+The images from the original PH tutorial have been deleted or replaced by screenshots of a more recent AntConc version; it provides a more detailed explainer of Target and Reference Corpora, with tips for using them in the Keyword Tool.

 ---
 title: Corpus Analysis with Antconc